 The Perfectionist (the Narrative Enneagram), the Reformer (the Enneagram Institute), the Good Person (Jerry Wagner), Striving to be Perfect (Mario Sikora), Righteous Serenity (Khaled ElSherbini).

-Along with types 8 and 9, Enneagram 1s belong to the Body Center (sometimes also referred to as the Belly Center, Gut Center and Instinctive Center).
-If you care about inner development and transformation, you want to ensure that you understand the significance of the Centers.
+Along with types 8 and 9, Enneagram 1 belongs to the Body Centre (sometimes also referred to as the Belly Centre, Gut Centre and Instinctive Centre).
+If you care about inner development and transformation, you want to ensure that you understand the significance of the Centres.
 If you intend to self-study, I recommend getting a copy of something like the Wisdom of the Enneagram or the Enneagram Triads.

 Because each triad shares characteristics, this aspect of the Enneagram can also help you to know whether you are the type you think you are, or whether you have mistyped.
 Below are some general characteristics that have been associated with the Body types, types 8, 9 and 1.